Fairhope Middle School

 - You are responsible for assignments/assessments missed due to an excused If you are absent for any reason, you should check our Google Classroom, ask a classmate, or email/see me to verify the work you have missed.
 The make-up policy for missed assignments due to an excused absence is three days from your return date.

-- Missed work due to absence will be entered into INOW as an “I” to indicate that the assignment needs to be completed.
-The “I” averages as a “0” but is then replaced with the appropriate grade after the work is made up within the 3-day period.
+- Missed work due to absence will be entered into INOW as a “UN” to indicate that the assignment needs to be completed.
+The “UN” averages as a “0” but is then replaced with the appropriate grade after the work is made up within the 3-day period.
 If work is not completed and turned in, the grade becomes a permanent “0”.

 - During the first semester, late work will be graded accordingly: 1 day late = 75% credit; 2 days late = 50% credit; 3 days late = 0% credit.
 During the second semester, no late work is accepted and will result in a grade of “0”.